doctrine/mongodb-odm/UPGRADE-2.0.md

 * The `setAutoGenerateProxyClasses` and `setAutoGenerateHydratorClasses` methods no longer accept `bool` arguments.
 Use one of the `AUTOGENERATE_*` constants from the `Configuration` class instead.
+* The `setRetryConnect` and `setRetryQuery` methods have been dropped without replacement.
+You should implement proper error handling instead of simply re-running queries or connection attempts.

 ## Cursor changes